DETAILED ACTION

 Regarding claim 3, Murayama teaches the electrical module of claim 2, further comprising:

-a further stepped metal structure (62, Fig. 1A, [0054]) that provides, on an upper side of the further stepped metal structure (a surface of 62 facing away from 30; hereinafter ‘62T’), an electrical contact area of the electrical contact areas of the electrical module (62T forming ECA of 10),
+a further stepped metal structure (62 of SMS, Fig. 1A, [0054]) that provides, on an upper side of the further stepped metal structure (a surface of 62 facing away from 30; hereinafter ‘62T’), a further electrical contact area of the electrical module (62T forming ECA of 10),

 wherein an underside of the further stepped metal structure (a surface of 62 facing 30; hereinafter ‘62B’), in a region of increased thickness (in a region having a greater thickness than an adjacent region of 62), contacts the first metallization layer of the ceramic circuit carrier (21) or a spacer (71, [0044]) arranged thereon.